Does the child's physical health or stamina level cause the child to miss over 50% of school or classes or to require home education?

 Does the child's emotional or behavioral needs result in the child having failing grades, repeated truancy and/or expulsion; suspension; and/or inability to conform to school or work schedule more than 50% of the time.

-This question refers to the child's current situation or needs within the past 6 months.
+This question refers to the child's current situation or needs within the past six months.
 Do not check this for children who only need in-school supports for emotional or behavioral problems (that question is available on the Mental Health page).
 This is checked for the child who is in an alternative educational environment due to their emotional or behavioral needs.
-If a child can function well in a special school for children with emotional disorders but cannot function in a public school setting, screeners answer "yes" to this question.
+If a child can function well in a special school for children with emotional disorders but cannot function in a public school setting, the screener answers "Yes" to this question.

-If the child is home schooled for any reason, select "Yes" for this question.
+If the child is home-schooled for any reason, select "Yes" for this question.
 This does not include home bound instruction offered by the school district.
-Home school does not include any virtual education programs such as WI Virtual Academy.
+Home-school does not include any virtual education programs such as Wisconsin Virtual Academy.

-For the purposes of the screen, ninth through twelfth grade are considered high school.
+For the purposes of the screen, ninth through 12th grade are considered high school.